 🔔 Are They the Same as Honeybells?

-While they make share some similarity in appearance, Sumos and Honeybells are not the same.
+The picture directly above is a Honeybell in a tree in Florida.
+While they may share some similarity in appearance, Sumos and Honeybells are not the same.
 Honeybells are a Tangelo - a cross between a mandarin and a grapefruit.
 The taste and texture is very different.
 Sumos have a lighter colored orange skin as well.
 Honeybells are very popular in the state of Florida.

-Sumos are not the same as a Minneola either, which is fact the same fruit as a Honeybell but grown in a different regions like California and Arizona.
+Sumos are not the same as a Minneola either, which in fact is the same fruit as a Honeybell but grown in a different regions, like California and Arizona.

-You should be able to recognize the difference easily, even though I have seen grocery store screw this up.
+You should be able to recognize the difference easily, even though I have seen grocery stores screw this up.

 🛒 Where to Buy

-Kroger has gone pretty big on them before, so make sure you if you have a Kroger store or Kroger owned store nearby that you check it out.
+Kroger has gone pretty big on them before, so make sure that if you have a Kroger store or Kroger owned store nearby that you check it out.
 Whole Foods is pretty good about stocking them throughout the season.
 They usually have them on sale at some point.
 Sprouts is another store that creates big displays of them from time to time.
+You can also find them in warehouse membership stores like Costco and Sam's Club.

 For specific store locations, see the comment section below.
 You can help me with that by leaving a comment and letting us know where you found them.